Zigelzi/VanoTD/README.md

 - [ ] Towers take time to build
 - [ ] Player can see what they're about to build
 - [ ] Player can select from different towers to build
+  - [ ] Player can open build menu
+  - [ ] Player can see the available towers
+  - [ ] Player can see the cost of towers
+  - [ ] Player can select tower to be placed
+  - [ ] Player can place the selected tower

 ### Enemies
 - [x] Enemies move towards Väinölä via predefined path